strawgate/C3-Inventory/README.md

 Where the Authorized Requestor model becomes very powerful is when combined with [Invoke - Add Permanent Administrators to Authorized Requestors - Windows](http://bigfix.me/cdb/fixlet/24156) and [Invoke - Convert Permanent Administrators who are Authorized Requestors to Temporary Administrators - Windows](http://bigfix.me/cdb/fixlet/24158).

 The idea here is to convert current administrators to authorized requestors, remove their permanent administrator access and replace it with a timed temporary administrative access (up to 5 days).
-This allows you to convert permanent administartors to temporary administrators!
+This allows you to convert permanent administrators to temporary administrators!

 ### Special Use Cases